SirGhaniR/SirGhaniR/README.md

 | <a href="https://nodejs.org" target="_blank"><img src="https://skillicons.dev/icons?i=nodejs" /></a> | `Node.js` |

+## 🪎 Goal in Life

+My **Ultimate Goal** is to be able to make an open-source project that millions of people world-wide will use.
+Before that, I'm going to become **the** contributor for all open-source projects that I use and give back to the communities.
+I hope this goal of mine will be reality and not just a dream I'm longing for forever in death.

 ## 🚀 About Me

 - 🔭 I'm currently studying Web Developing at SMK Prakarya Internasional.